88saiba/furupy/README.md

 ---

 ## Overview
+###### DISCLAIMER: Sorry, this is a casual project, haha!
+But you can try it if you're unsure about something.
+There are many choices available, and you just have to submit your selection to this application.

 This help users decide which whatever doubts there are in their heart.
 It allows users to input a list of anythings randomly, and save the results to a text file.

 ## Features